Thriving Entrepreneurs Grant Program

 Nondiscrimination Policy

-OCF does not discriminate on the basis of race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, ability/disability, age, status as a veteran, national origin or any other protected class.
-Applicants for 2022 Thriving Entrepreneurs Grants must hold similar standards in the provision of services.
+OCF does not discriminate on the basis of race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, ability/disability, age, status as a veteran, national origin, or any other protected class.
+Applicants for the 2024 Thriving Entrepreneurs Grants must hold similar standards in the provision of services.

 Application Details